-- Open Batch File.
-Open an exiting batch file stored on the desktop, prepared according to the specification and ready for upload.
+Figure 2: The File Menu - (1) Open Batch File.
+Open an existing batch file, prepared according to the specification and ready for upload.
 The pathname of the file will be added to the Batch Process Tool.
 (See also Section 10, "Batch Processing".) - (2) Clear Cached Handles.
 Empty the cache of data stored from previous handle resolutions.
-Like most name resolution systems, the Handle System makes use of caching (storing the values it retrieves from the Handle System) in order to improve performance and keep network traffic and server load to a minimum.
+The Handle.Net software makes use of caching (storing the values it retrieves from handle servers) in order to improve performance and keep network traffic and server load to a minimum.
 The default configuration for the Handle Tool is to cache all handles as they are resolved, and to use the cached values whenever possible.
 This allows the tool to display the resolved values of most handles with little or no delay.
 However, if you know that a handle has been modified, but the change is not reflected in the View Handle display, click Clear Cached Handles.
 The next time that handle, or any handle, is resolved, it will be retrieved from the handle server rather than the local cache.
-The cache is automatically cleared each time you quit the Handle Tool.
+The cache is automatically cleared each time you guit the Handle Tool.
 (See also "Add...
 Button" for more information on caching, TTL, and TTL Type.)
 (3) Authenticate.
 Authenticate as an administrator using Public/Private Key pair or a Password (Secret Key).
 See also" Authentication".
 Quit the Handle Tool by closing the Handle Tool window.